Insect identification services for AES members

-Advisory Panel members specialise in different insect groups and are prepared to advise members within their speciality.
+AES council members specialise in different insect groups and are prepared to advise members within their speciality.
 They will try to identify small numbers of British specimens where indicated.
 Large collections should be taken to a museum for identification against collections held by the museum.

 Please note the following points:

 - State your AES membership number when making an enquiry.

 - Always enclose a stamped self-addressed envelope for the reply.

 - If specimens are to be returned, enclose sufficient stamps to cover the cost of postage and packaging.